MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M02Lab01_Manage_Customers.md

 1. Return to the **Summary** tab.
 In the Timeline, select the plus sign and select **Email.**
 2. In the **Subject** pane, enter **Your interest in Airpot XLs**.
 3. The Copilot pane will open automatically on the right side of the screen.
+(If it doesn't open automatically, refresh your browser.)
 Select **Describe the email you want.**
 4. Describe the email you want to send in the text box.
 (Write something like: "Thank Tom for his time and let him know you can offer a 10 percent discount for new customers.")
 5. Click the arrow to submit your prompt.
 6. Take a look at the generated email.
 It looks pretty good, but since you and Tom have a nice rapport, let's change the email's tone to make it friendlier.